 As with any hike that you undertake, it’s important that you stay hydrated while you’re walking the Freedom Trail with kids.
 The trail can be long, and on hot days, you might actually get dehydrated!

 We liked bringing along our GRAYL water filter and purifier bottles because we could refill them wherever we were.
-You can also just use your own non-disposable water bottle, so as to reduce your environmental footprint.
+GRAYL bottles have built in water filters and purifiers, so you don’t have to worry about whether the water is safe to drink.
+This helps to greatly reduce your environmental footprint.

 Tip #5: Brush up on your history

 The Freedom Trail takes you to many of America’s historical points of interest in Boston.
 One thing to do before walking the Freedom Trail with kids is to brush up on your American history.

 The Freedom Trail website has brief descriptions of each point of interest along the trail, and its significance in United States history.
 If you want more in depth information, you can take one of the many Freedom Trail walking tours offered.

 Another thing that the kids and I did before walking the trail was to read a book about the American Revolution, to get us in the mood for learning about history.